MarcosCianci/lambda-zip/README.md

 Thank's!

 ===========================
-Passo a passo:
+Steps

-1) Baixar arquivos
+1) Download files
-2) Criar função Lambda
+2) Create Lambda function
-3) Definir o evento da função
+3) Define event trigger
-	- Dar as permisões na role
+	- Permission's
-4) Testar
+4) Test

-Vantagens
+Advantages

-- Paralelismo
+- Paralelism - Each file have their own Lambda container
-- Não usar servidor, portanto  a chance de dar problemas reduz drasticamente
+- No server at all, zero problems to maintain or to keep HA
-- Baixíssimo custo
+- Very low cost
-- Alta segurança
+- High security
-- Orientada a eventos
+- Event driven
-- FTP nunca mais!
+- FTP no more